nazim806/Interview-question/README.md

 #1 **Object oriented programming (OOP)**

  Object oriented programming is a programming style or paradigm centered around objects rather than functions.
+An object is a value in memory which is possibly referenced by an identifier.
+An identifier is a sequence of characters in the code that identifies a variable, function, or property.
 OOP is not a programming language or a tool.
 There are many object oriented programming language such as C#, Java, Ruby, Python, Javascript.
 There are four core concepts of object oriented programming: i) Encapsulation ii) Abstraction iii) Inheritance and iv) Polymorphism.

  Encapsulation: OOP combined a gorup of related varables and functions into a unit which is called an object.
 The varibles are referred as properties and the functions as methods of the object.
 This is called encapsulation.
 For example, a 'car' is an object with properties like make,model, color and methods like start(),stop() and move().